sam-medley/TODO/README.md

 # TODO
-repository for an interactive web application that functions as a Sumikko Gurashi character themed todo list.
+repository for an interactive web application that functions as a Sumikko Gurashi themed todo list.

 Will be coded in html, css, and javascript.
 No framework(we could migrate to REACT later on).
 Reccomended tools: VS Code, github, live preview extension, github extension, bootstrap.